 - Consideration: Make sure all of the severance benefits are correct and clearly stated.
 This includes severance pay, COBRA coverage, etc. Do not leave anything to inference or implication.

 - Confirmation that No Claims Exist/Covenant Not to Sue: Notwithstanding the comprehensive release language, some separation agreements will also require the employee to state that he/she is not aware of any factual basis to support any charge or complaint and that the employee will forego suit, even if such a claim exists.

 - Non-disparagement: Both sides often agree that neither will say anything to disparage the other.
-Sometimes (particularly in the financial industry), a separation agreement will contain a “carve out” for employer reporting to FINRA or the SEC.
-In such a case, it is important to have the agreement state that as of the employee’s separation date, the employer was not aware of any reportable event or information that would warrant comment or notation on a Form U-5.
+Sometimes (particularly in the financial industry), a separation agreement will contain a “carve-out” for an employer reporting to FINRA or the SEC.
+In such a case, it is important that the agreement states that, as of the employee’s separation date, the employer was not aware of any reportable event or information that would warrant comment or notation on a Form U-5.

 - Governing Law: Employment law does not travel well across state lines.
-For example, California law is much different than Connecticut’s.
-Large companies will sometimes have their separation agreements governed by the law of the state where it has its headquarters, irrespective of the actual place of work of the departing employee.
+For example, California law is very different from Connecticut law.
+Large companies will sometimes have their separation agreements governed by the law of the state where its headquarters is located, irrespective of the actual place of work of the departing employee.

 - Acknowledgement of Non-Revocation: An employee has seven days within which to revoke acceptance of a separation agreement.
 Some companies adopt a “belt and suspenders” approach and require the employee to acknowledge in writing a negative—that they have not revoked such acceptance.